 Serious communicable diseases have the potential to affect everyone in the learning environment at Lane Community College.
 This procedure is not designed to address the common cold or flu, or other routine communicable diseases, but rather those illnesses or diseases that have been identified as being more serious in nature.
 The college expects that students and employees will be sensitive to symptomology and utilize sound judgment in determining their level of illness, following guidelines provided by their health care providers and official public health information.
 Lane Community College will follow current public health guidelines.

-Students who learn they have an illness that has the potential to be passed on to co-workers, fellow students or clients in the regular course of their study or work at Lane need to disclose this to the Health Clinic, Public Safety Manager or the Disabilities Services office.
+Students who learn they have an illness that has the potential to be passed on to co-workers, fellow students or clients in the regular course of their study or work at Lane need to disclose this to the Health Clinic, Public Safety Manager or the Disabiilty Resources office.

-Employees who learn they have an illness that has the potential to be passed on to co-workers, students or clients in the regular course of their work at Lane need to disclose this to the Executive Director of Human Resources or designee.
+Employees who learn they have an illness that has the potential to be passed on to co-workers, students or clients in the regular course of their work at Lane need to disclose this to the Chief Human Resources Officer or designee.

 The person to whom the student or staff person discloses the illness will work with the person to determine steps necessary to protect the disclosing person and other members of the campus community.
 Lane recognizes that a student's or employee's medical condition is confidential information and will treat it as such unless otherwise provided by law.